Automate Google Data Catalog Integration Tasks from PowerShell

 Rapidly create and deploy powerful .NET applications that integrate with Google Data Catalog.

-Are you looking for a quick and easy way to access Google Data Catalog data from PowerShell?
-We show how to use the Cmdlets for Google Data Catalog and the CData ADO.NET Provider for Google Data Catalog to connect to Google Data Catalog data and synchronize, automate, download, and more.
+Are you in search of a quick and easy way to access Google Data Catalog data from PowerShell?
+This article demonstrates how to utilize the Google Data Catalog Cmdlets for tasks like connecting to Google Data Catalog data, automating operations, downloading data, and more.

 The CData Cmdlets for Google Data Catalog are standard PowerShell cmdlets that make it easy to accomplish data cleansing, normalization, backup, and other integration tasks by enabling real-time access to Google Data Catalog.

-The cmdlets are not only a PowerShell interface to the Google Data Catalog API, but also an SQL interface; this tutorial shows how to use both to retrieve Google Data Catalog data.
+The Cmdlets are not only a PowerShell interface to Google Data Catalog, but also an SQL interface; this tutorial shows how to use both to retrieve Google Data Catalog data.
 We also show examples of the ADO.NET equivalent, which is possible with the CData ADO.NET Provider for Google Data Catalog.
 To access Google Data Catalog data from other .NET applications, like LINQPad, use the CData ADO.NET Provider for Google Data Catalog.

-After obtaining the needed connection properties, accessing Google Data Catalog data in PowerShell consists of three basic steps.
+Once you have acquired the necessary connection properties, accessing Google Data Catalog data in PowerShell can be enabled in three steps.

 Google Data Catalog uses the OAuth authentication standard.
 Authorize access to Google APIs on behalf on individual users or on behalf of users in a domain.